-(a) promptly on request provide all information that may be required by Company to enable it supply the goods or services
+(a) promptly on request provide all information that may be required by the Company to enable it supply the goods or services

-(b) promptly on request provide Company and its Associates with all access the Company may require to the premises where the goods are to be delivered or services performed;
+(b) promptly on request provide the Company and its Associates with all access the Company may require to the premises where the goods are to be delivered or services performed;

-(c) not undertake or perform any act or omission which brings or is reasonably likely to bring Company or any other manufacturer and/or supplier of services or goods or the goods or services themselves into disrepute, and without limitation, shall not cause or allow any of its employees, agents, contractors, shareholders, principals, officers or directors to engage in any activity, conduct or otherwise that shall or may prejudicially affect the reputation or goodwill of Company or Its business;
+(c) not undertake or perform any act or omission which brings or is reasonably likely to bring the Company or any other manufacturer and/or supplier of services or goods or the goods or services themselves into disrepute, and without limitation, shall not cause or allow any of its employees, agents, contractors, shareholders, principals, officers or directors to engage in any activity, conduct or otherwise that shall or may prejudicially affect the reputation or goodwill of the Company or Its business;

-(d) promptly submit to Company complaints relating to goods or services together with all available evidence and other information relating to those complaints; and
+(d) promptly submit to the Company complaints relating to goods or services together with all available evidence and other information relating to those complaints; and

-(e) not challenge the validity of the Company IP or do or permit anything to be done which impairs the rights of Company or its licensors to the Company IP.
+(e) not challenge the validity of the Company IP or do or permit anything to be done which impairs the rights of the Company or its licensors to the Company IP.

 10. LIMITATION OF LIABILITY